sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

       selfHeal: false
 ```

-- `destination`: describes into which cluster and project to apply the YAML resources (using the locally-resolvable URL for the cluster)
+- `destination`: describes into which cluster and project to apply the YAML resources (using the locally-resolvable server URL for the cluster).
-- `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects
+- `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects!
+Do not change this!
-- `source`: describes from which git repository, and the directory path, to fetch the YAML resources
+- `source`: describes from which git repository, and the directory path, to fetch the YAML resources.
-- `prune`: resources that have been removed from the Git repo, will be automatically pruned
+- `prune`: resources that have been removed from the Git repo, will be automatically pruned from OpenShift.
-- `selfHeal` false: manual changes or deletions made to the Kubernetes resources will not be automatically "healed"
+- `selfHeal` false: manual changes or deletions made to the OpenShift resources will not be automatically "healed".

 Create the above Application by:

-- Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
+1 Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
-- Click on the "EDIT AS YAML" button
+1 Click on the "EDIT AS YAML" button
-- Copy and paste the above `Application` YAML code and then
+1 Copy and paste the above `Application` YAML code and then
-- `Edit the code` by changing the three values, as indicated above
+1 `Edit the code` by changing the three values, as indicated above
-- Click SAVE and then (note that all the fields in the form have now been populated from the YAML)
+1 Click SAVE and then (note that all the fields in the form have now been populated from the YAML)
-- Click the CREATE button to create the Application
+1 Click the CREATE button to create the Application

 > `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`